 By the end of the eighth week most of the calyxes will have swollen and a surge of trichome development has coated most of the buds.
 It is now that the development of a very discerning palate comes into play to determine the finest harvest time.
 Remember – patience is a virtue and often a discipline.

 However, a week later the plant may have a growth spurt, which lowers the trichome-to-fibre ratio and overall potency for a little while.
 Usually a fibrous growth spurt is accompanied by a corresponding trichome increase.
-Again, time and experience are the key elements in this regard.
+Again, time and experience are the key elements in deciding when to start harvesting marijuana.

 Changes In Marijuana Chemistry